-Nelson Notes is an interaction design project that links two similar devices, one in Los Angeles, CA and the other in Shanghai, CHN, via a cloud-based environment, to facilitate a sense of connection and overcome a feeling of isolation.
-In addition, these devices provide a fun and playful way for two people to maintain a remote relationship.
+The linkage of two devices, one in Los Angeles, CA and the other in Shanghai, CHN, via a cloud-based environment, to facilitate a sense of connection and overcome a feeling of isolation.
+The interaction design is based on the interactive game Simon Says and provides a fun and playful way for two people to maintain a remote relationship.